tarasiscom/Lv-273/Education/README.md

 # Education

-This directory contains educational materials that needs for project.
+This directory contains educational materials that refers to the project.